rkimmi/wtd/README.md

 # wtd
-what the dom? introductory HTML, CSS and JavaScript material
+What the dom? introductory HTML, CSS and JavaScript material